Weebly: Product

 Weebly's website creator operates in a web browser, using a widget-based site builder with drag-and-drop functionality.
 Storage is unlimited, but the service restricts individual file sizes.
 It automatically generates a mobile version of each website and supports blogging and e-commerce.
 Sites can be in various top-level domains, including weebly.com, com, net, org, co, info, or us.

-Weebly also provides Android and iPhone apps for monitoring website traffic, updating blog posts, managing e-Commerce stores, and more.
+Weebly previously offered Android and iOS apps for managing websites and online stores.
+The apps are no longer available for download, although they remain available to users who had them installed before December 15, 2025.
 Users can incorporate advertisements on their websites and track visitor statistics through Weebly's tracking tool or Google Analytics.
 The platform also offers integrated newsletter marketing features and supports multiple languages: English, French, Spanish, Italian, German, Portuguese, Polish, Norwegian, Dutch, Danish, Swedish, Chinese, Japanese, Russian, and Turkish (as of 2020).

 Awards and recognition

 Weebly has received recognition for its contributions to web development, including being listed among TIME'S 50 Best Websites of 2007 and receiving mentions in Forbes and Business Insider.
 However, it has faced censorship in some countries and has implemented geo-blocking in several regions.